 We know what kinds of students colleges want to admit.
 We want to get you admitted to your dream schools.

 Learn more about PrepScholar Admissions to maximize your chance of getting in.

-Tips and Advice for the University of Washington Essay
+Tips and Advice for the University of Washington Essays

 Specific advice for each prompt will help you craft a better essay, but there are some general things to keep in mind, too!

 It's a small space, so there should be fewer mistakes, right?
 Nope.
 You still need to proofread.
-Consider writing it by hand and then transcribing that draft—it feels like more work, but turning written words into typed words is a great way to spot mistakes.
+Consider writing your essays by hand and then transcribing the drafts—it feels like more work, but turning written words into typed words is a great way to spot mistakes.
 Go through multiple drafts, and read your essay out loud before you submit it.

 Don't let typos get through; no matter how good the rest of your essay is, a typo will make it look as though you didn't edit it at all, suggesting you didn't take your time.
 Do everything you can to avoid the perception that you wrote it up without thinking!

 Seek feedback from those you trust, not just those who are going to tell you your essays are great.
 You want your essays to be as good as possible, so let people who are going to be truthful with you make suggestions.
 They'll help you write a better essay, and a fresh pair of eyes can spot holes in your logic and errors you might miss after repeated revisions.